getnamo/NodeJs-Unreal/README.md

 [![](https://i.imgur.com/kk6lERT.gif)](https://i.imgur.com/qhVMtde.mp4)

-Example controlling boxes using javascript with live reload in an async loop
+Novelty example controlling boxes using javascript with live reload in an async loop which shows upward of ~20k messages/sec not impacting game thread.

 #### Questions and Feedback